The Top 14 Highest Mountains in the World

 The Seven Summits

-Now that we've covered the highest mountains in the world, let's shift our focus to a different kind of mountaineering challenge: the Seven Summits.
+Now that we've covered the highest mountains in the world, let's shift our focus to a different kind of mountaineering challenge: The Seven Summits.

 This ultimate mountaineering challenge involves climbing the highest peak on each of the seven continents, presenting a unique set of challenges and rewards for those brave enough to attempt it.